-The Trustees consider the Board of Trustees and the Executive Team to comprise the key management personnel of the Academy Trust in charge of directing and controlling, running and operating the Academy Trust on a day-to-day basis.
+The Trustees consider the Board of Trustees and the senior management team to comprise the key management personnel of the Academy Trust in charge of directing and controlling, running and operating the Academy Trust on a day-to-day basis.
 All Trustees give of their time freely and no Trustee received any remuneration in the current or prior year, other than those Trustees who are also employees of the Academy Trust.
-Details of Trustees' remuneration and expenses are disclosed in note 13 of the financial statements respectively.
+Details of Trustees' remuneration and expenses are disclosed in note 11 of the financial statements respectively.

-The pay of the Executive Team is reviewed annually by the Board of Trustees / Finance, Audit and Risk Committee in line with the Academy Trust's pay and remuneration policy and by reference to published pay scales for both teaching and support staff.
+The pay of the senior management team is reviewed annually by the Board of Trustees and Finance, Audit and Risk Committee in line with the Academy Trust's pay and remuneration policy and by reference to published pay scales for both teaching and support staff.

-The salaries of senior Trust staff are reviewed annually by the CEO through a performance management process which is verified by other individual specialist Trustees where appropriate; the Trust CEO and CEO's salaries are reviewed by the Vice Chair and Chair of the Board of Trustees.
-All senior staff are performance managed against Trust KPIs relevant to their job role.
+The salaries of senior Trust staff are reviewed annually by the CEO through a performance management process which is verified by other individual specialist Trustees where appropriate; the Trust CEO's salary are reviewed by the Vice Chair and Chair of the Board of Trustees.
+All senior staff are performance managed against Trust OKRs relevant to their job role.
 In line with the scheme of delegation, incremental pay awards are recommended by the CEO through consultation with the Board of Trustees.
-The recommendation for the Group CEO and CEO's award is made by the Chair of the Board of Trustees.
+The recommendation for the Group CEO and CEO's salaries is made by the Chair of the Board of Trustees.